 ID Requirements for Voting: An ID is not required, however if you do not show your ID at the polling site, you will need to fill out a form before you can vote.

-Absentee Voting: Mail-in ballot applications will be automatically sent to all registered voters for the July 7 primary election.
-An excuse is required to obtain an absentee ballot.
+Absentee Voting: An excuse is required to obtain an absentee ballot.
 Voters can fill out a form online and return it to their county Board of Elections.
+Applications must be received at least 4 days before Election Day.
 Completed ballots must be received by the close of polls on Election Day.
 View the list of excuses and download the application here.